yjxiong/WIDER2019FaceDetectionRuntimeContainerExample/README.md

 # Test the docker image locally

 The submission process could take hours.
-So we provide some tools for the participants to locally test the correctness of the algorithms.
+It is slow to debug on the cloud.
+Here we provide some tools for the participants to locally test the correctness of the algorithms.

 To verify the algorithm can run properly, run the following command
 ```bash
 nvidia-docker run -it wider-challenge-<your_aws_id> python3 local_test.py
 ```
 It will run the algorithms in the evaluation workflow on some sample images and print out the results.
-You can compare your algorithm's output with the groundtruth on the sample images.
+You can compare your algorithm's output with the groundtruth for the sample images.

 # Submitting the docker image